If you are using Instagram Stories to promote your business, increase engagement or sales, analyzing their performance is a must.

 Select ‘Stories’ from the menu bar and dive into in-depth data.

-Please note that you can access insights from the day you authorize your account with Socialinsider and access them as long you want.
+Please note that you can access insights from the day you authorize your account with Socialinsider and access them for as long as you want.

-List of Stories metrics you get using Socialinsider
+List of Stories metrics you get by using Socialinsider